yohanchatelain/fmriprep/docs/outputs.rst

 This is used by *fMRIPrep* to determine whether each component should be saved for use in denoising operations: a component is saved if it contributes to explaining the top 50 percent of variance in the nuisance ROI.
-*FMRIPrep* can be configured to save all components instead using the command line option ``--return-all-components``.
+*fMRIPrep* can be configured to save all components instead using the command line option ``--return-all-components``.
-*FMRIPrep* reports include a plot of the cumulative variance explained by each component, ordered by descending singular value.
+*fMRIPrep* reports include a plot of the cumulative variance explained by each component, ordered by descending singular value.

 .. figure:: _static/sub-01_task-rest_compcor.svg